 She is the founding director of the Stanford Neurohospitalist Program and spends most of her time attending on the neurohospitalist ward and consult services.
 She is actively involved in teaching medical students, residents and fellows.
-Dr. Kvam also helps co-direct the Neurology Resident Safety, Quality & Improvement Curriculum and has led a number of quality improvement initiatives on the inpatient neurology service.
-Her research interests include improving the quality and value of care for hospitalized neurology patients, transitions of care, postacute care of encephalitis, and resident and interprofessional education.
+Dr. Kvam founded and continues to co-direct the novel Neurology Resident Quality Improvement Curriculum and has led a number of quality improvement initiatives on the inpatient neurology service.
+Her research interests include improving the quality and value of care for hospitalized neurology patients, transitions of care, encephalitis, and resident and interprofessional education.

 For more information about our Stanford Neurohospitalist Program, please visit our website: https://med.stanford.edu/neurology/divisions/neurohospitalist.html

 Director, Stanford Neurohospitalist Program (2014 - Present)

 Lysia K. Forno Award for Excellence in Teaching Neurology Residents, Stanford Department of Neurology (2018)